techscribr/techscribr.github.io/_posts/adtech/2025-12-12-ml-in-millisecond.md

 #### Layer 3: Supervised Classification

 For known fraudulent patterns, models like **LightGBM** are trained on datasets from third-party verification partners (e.g., DoubleVerify) to assign each request a "pBot" probability score.
-If the combined signals cross a threshold, the DSP flags the request as IVT and drops it immediately.
+If the combined signals cross a threshold, the DSP flags the request as IVT (Invalid traffic) and drops it immediately.

 ### Conclusion: The Unified Intelligence